irmen/Tale/docs/source/index.rst

 The Tale game driver launches in Interactive Fiction mode by default.
 This is because my development efforts are focused on IF at the moment.

-However, there's already a bit of multi-user goodness available.
+However, there's already a little bit of multi-user goodness available.
 You can enable it by using the :kbd:`--mode mud` command line switch.
 A couple of new commands and features are enabled when you do this (amongst others: message-of-the-day support and the 'stats' command).
 Running a IF story in MUD mode may cause some problems.
-It's only possible to do this for testing purposes right now.
+It's only possible to do this for testing purposes right now, and may be broken.

-Currently, there is no actual multi-user support.
-The Tale game driver doesn't yet have any multi-user server capabilities, so even in MUD mode, you're still limited to a single player for now.

 Copyright